makoConstruct/jostletree.rs/README.md

 The jostletree can be thought of as representing a series of items with variable span, positioned one after the other.
 If the span of one item changes, the positions of all of the items after it shift along with it.
 The jostletree supports logarithmic time access at position, resize node, insert node, and remove node operations.

+Its main application seems to be in sampling randomly from large sets where each element in the set may have a different probability of being drawn.

 ```rust
 let mut candidate = JostleTree::<usize, char>::new();